The Stoned Age: Production

 The film is based on a short film, "Tack's Chicks", directed by James Melkonian at AFI in 1991, co-written by Melkonian and Rich Wilkes.
 Michael Kopelow also starred as Joe in the short.
 The feature script was written by Melkonian and Wilkes in 1991 and was shot in February 1993.

 The producers initially titled the film Tack's Chicks and then Teenage Wasteland, before settling on The Stoned Age.

 The Stoned Age was produced by David Heyman, who went on to produce the Harry Potter film series.

 The film was originally conceived with Led Zeppelin being Joe's favorite band, including "Trampled Underfoot" as the main title song, "In the Light" as the song that would accompany Joe's concert flashback, "Heartbreaker" and "The Lemon Song" as the songs that would introduce Lanie, and "Tangerine" as the "pussy" song.
 However, the rights to Led Zeppelin music were not available, and several other bands were considered, including Yes, Jethro Tull, The Who, The Grateful Dead, and Pink Floyd, before Blue Öyster Cult was decided on.

-Melkonian acknowledges that there are a number of continuity problems, which are probably due to the low budget.
+Melkonian acknowledges that there are a number of anachronisms and continuity problems, which are probably due to the low budget.
 In the kitchen scene, the faces of some crew members can be seen reflected in the front of the microwave oven.
-Also, there are various instances of things during the movie that didn't exist in the 1970s being clearly visible (or heard, since Blue Oyster Cult's song "Burnin' for You" wasn't released until 1981).
-There is also a point in the movie where a sign for the crafts store Michaels, which didn't exist until 1984, is also clearly visible.
+Also, there are various instances of things during the movie that didn't exist in the 1970s or 1980 being clearly visible (or heard, since Blue Oyster Cult's song "Burnin' for You" wasn't released until 1981).
+There is also a point in the movie where a sign for the crafts store Michaels, which didn't exist until 1984, is clearly visible.